-Because the ::-constructors of the list of subtrees are not solely consumed by continue but also by @, this definition is not in the range of defunctionalization [17].
+Because the ::-constructors of the list of subtrees are not solely consumed by continue but also by c, this definition is not in the range of defunctionalization [19].
 Therefore, even though visit is tail-recursive and constructs a data structure that is interpreted in continue, it does not correspond to a continuation-passing function.
-And indeed, it is well-known that traversing an inductive data structure breadth-first does not mesh with the visitor pattern of functional programming, i.e., compositional recursive descent (catamorphism).
+And indeed, traversing an inductive data structure breadth-first does not mesh with compositional recursive descent (catamorphism).

-4.2.2 A direct-style traversal with control and prompt
+A direct-style traversal with control and prompt 4.2.2

-The critical operation in the definition of visit, in Section 4.1.5, is the enqueuing of the subtrees t1 and t2 to the current queue a, which is achieved by the list concatenation a @ [t1, t2].
+The critical operation in the definition of visit, in Section 4.2.1, is the enqueuing of the subtrees t1 and t2 to the current queue a, which is achieved by the list concatenation a @ [t1, t2].
 We observe that this concatenation matches the concatenation of stack frames in the specification of control in Section 2.2.

 Therefore-and this is a eureka step-one can write visit in direct style using control and prompt.
-To this end, we represent the current queue a as a dynamic delimited continuation and we apply it before visiting t1 and t2.
+To this end, we represent both queues a and [t1, t2] as dynamic delimited continuations in such a way that their composition represents the concatenation of a and [t1, t2].
+The direct-style traversal reads as follows: